williamslab/ped-sim/README.md

 numerical id for each of their two haplotypes, starting from 0 and ranging to 2\**F*-1, where *F* is the total number of founders in all simulated pedigrees.
 Within the BP file, there are two lines for every sample requested to be printed (according to the def file).
-If `--bp_all` is also used, the BP file instead includes every simulated person in the pedigree, including unprinted individuals.
+If `--bp_all` is used, Ped-sim also enables BP output and includes every simulated person in the pedigree, including unprinted individuals.
 Each line begins with the sample id (described above) of the simulated individual, the sex of that person, either `s0` for male or `s1` for female, the haplotype that line describes, `h0` or `h1`, and then a variable number of segments for each chromosome.

 To print BP output for every simulated person in the pedigree rather than only the printed individuals, use for example:

     ./ped-sim -d example/second_deg.def -m refined_mf.simmap \
-      -o output --pois --bp --bp_all
+      -o output --pois --bp_all

 For each simulated chromosome, there is starting physical position and one or more break points.
 The start description is listed as